cbennington852/Web-Resume/AviaryStory.md

 * Small vials (cursed object grade 3).
 If drunken the user will be able to talk to birds(both a blessing and a curse)

 ## Tall Man with bagel
 Around 9:30pm (1.5 hrs after arrival) a grey tall man will arrive on campus, wearing a blanket.
 He is teleporting in, so he will simply appear near the entrance of the building, and walk inside.
 Maybe the agents catch him walking back from the office, maybe they don't.
+He has a bagel.

 If spotted he will mind control the birds, signalling them to attack the agents.
+If not spotted, he will retrive the items from the nest, and give the birds a bagel.

 Stats:
 * hp: 5